zjin-hust/zjin-hust.github.io/_pages/about.md

 **I am looking for self-motivated Master and Undergraduate students.
 Please send me an email with your CV if you are interested in the above areas.**

 # 🔥 News
+- *2026.03*: &nbsp;🎉🎉 Our paper "TAGT: An Efficient Graph Transformer Accelerator with Topology-aware Sparsification and Merging" is accepted by ISCA 2026!
 - *2026.02*: &nbsp;🎉🎉 Our three papers are accepted by DAC 2026!
 - *2025.11*: &nbsp;🎉🎉 Our paper "DTMiner: A Data-centric System for Efficient Temporal Motif Mining" is accepted by PPoPP 2026!
 - *2025.06*: &nbsp;🎉🎉 Our paper "TaGNN: An Efficient Topology-aware Accelerator for High-performance Dynamic Graph Neural Network" is accepted by SC 2025!